l0osh/nopasaran-tests/PORT_PROBING/README.md

 - **protocol**: Specifies the transport layer protocol used for port scanning.
 Acceptable values are `"tcp"` or `"udp"`.
 This determines whether TCP SYN scanning or UDP port scanning is performed.

+- **client_ip**: The IP address of the client to accept connections from.
+This ensures the listener filters the incoming probes based on the client's IP address.

-- **ip**: (Client only) The target IP address to scan.
+- **server_ip**: The target IP address to scan.
 This is the destination address where the port scanning will be performed.

-- **client_ip**: The IP address of the client to accept connections from.
-This ensures the server only responds to the authorized scanning client.

 - **timeout**: The duration in seconds that the server will wait for incoming probes before timing out.
 This prevents indefinite waiting periods.